Elouel/DevopsPractice/README.md

  Future Imrpovements:

+  1. CI/Cd changes
-  1. Add Code coverage to the sonarcloud report.
+      - Add Code coverage to the sonarcloud report.
+      - Produce the container immage with tag from the sha commit.
-  2. Create the infra structure as a code with terraform and ansibel
+  3. Create the infra structure as a code with terraform and ansibel
       - Terraform to provision the needed infrastructure
       - Ansibel to install needed configurations and kubernetes cluster and installing the argo cd.
-  3. Add Observability.
+  4. Add Observability.
       - Configure Prometheus to collect application data and metrics.
 Cluster metrics.
       - Grafana to visualize the data.
-  4. Secret managment.
+  5. Secret managment.